 HomeSeer are one of a very few manufacturers to monetise their Plugin / App infrastructure and this really helps to reward developers for the time they spend on developing for the platform.
 It also means that you are a paying customer entitled to official support if there are any issues with the Plugin / App - something that is missing from other Controllers.

 Of course there are also many free-to-use Plugins / Apps available for HomeSeer too, so it's worth looking at those to see if they will suit your requirements before spending any more money!
 Most paid Plugins / Apps also have trial periods as well, so you can try them first to see if they will be worth your hard-earned cash.
-It's also worth remembering that the PRO versions of the HomeSeer Controllers include all of the paid HomeSeer branded Plugins / Apps, so if you find that you do need several of those then consider choosing a PRO Controller from the outset as it might be more cost effective in the long run.
+It's also worth remembering that the PRO version of the HomeSeer Controller includes all of the paid HomeSeer branded Plugins / Apps, so if you find that you do need several of those then consider choosing a PRO Controller from the outset as it might be more cost effective in the long run.

 Recovery / Backup

 All HomeSeer Controllers can have regular backups, and in the event of an issue, can recover previously saved versions of software and configuration.
 Backups are stored on the HomeSeer Controller directly and can also be downloaded locally.
+A subscription to one of the "MyHS" Premium services also allows automatic systems backups to be stored in the HomeSeer Cloud as a supplemental off-site recovery option.

 A unique feature to the HomeSeer Controllers is the ability to be able to separate the backup of the Z-Wave network from the more general settings - this can help if you wish to have a fresh start with your settings and configuration, but want to avoid having to add all your Z-Wave devices again!